 We need to address relationships in the family because our work targets 80% women, and in the beginning women are denied land.
 So even if you train them they can’t put it into practice until they have a chance to make decisions in the family.

-When women start earning money and bring food for the table, and the family can pay school fees, build a house, even drill for water, the men realise the wives are also productive, and the training binds the family together.
+When women start earning money and bring food for the table, and the family can pay school fees, build a house, even drill for water, then the men realise the wives are also productive, and the training binds the family together.

 People see that they can grow vegetables within just three weeks.
 Some people earn 200 KES in a day (£1.30) selling their produce.
 Some sell vegetables three or four times in a week and earn more than 7,000 KES (£47).